enthought/traits/docs/source/traits_user_manual/advanced.rst

 services: introducing a new component in the application should not require modifying the data objects!

-Traits provides a package to make this pattern easy and automatic.
+Traits provides a package to make this pattern easy and automatic:

-In the :module:`traits.adaptation` package, adapters from a protocol (type or interface) to another can be registered with a manager object.
+In the :mod:`traits.adaptation` package, adapters from a protocol (type or interface) to another can be registered with a manager object.
 HasTraits classes can either explicitly request to adapt an object to a protocol, or they can define special traits that automatically invoke the adaptation manager whenever it is necessary.

-For example, if an :class:`~AdaptsTo` trait requires its values to implement interface `IPrintable`, and an object is assigned to it which is of class `Image`, which does not implement `IPrintable`, then Traits looks for an adapter from `Image` to `IPrintable`, and if one exists the adapter object is assigned to the trait.
+For example, if a :class:`~traits.trait_types.Supports` trait requires its values to implement interface ``IPrintable``, and an object is assigned to it which is of class ``Image``, which does not implement ``IPrintable``, then Traits looks for an adapter from ``Image`` to ``IPrintable``, and if one exists the adapter object is assigned to the trait.
 If necessary, a "chain" of adapter objects might be created, in order to perform the required adaptation.

 Main features
 `````````````

-The main features of the :module:`traits.adaptation` package are:
+The main features of the :mod:`traits.adaptation` package are:

-* Support for Python classes, ABCs, and traits `Interface` s
+* Support for Python classes, ABCs, and traits :class:`~Interface` s

-   Protocols can be defined using Python classes, Abstract Base Classes,
+   Protocols can be specified using any of those.
-   or traits `Interface` s .

 * Chaining of adapters

-   Adapters in `adaptation` can be chained, i.e., an object can be adapted
+   Adapters can be chained, i.e., an object can be adapted
    to a target protocol as long as there is a sequence of adapters
    that can be used to transform it.